-The programme is strongly embedded in the ongoing research on adaptive reuse taking place at the Faculty of Architecture and Arts, Hasselt University.
+The programme is strongly embedded in the ongoing research on adaptive reuse by TRACE, part of the research group Arck of the Faculty of Architecture and Arts, Hasselt University.
 Our ambition is to actively involve the international students in this research.

 More generally, the research conducted at our faculty centres around architecture, interior architecture and visual arts.
-The faculty hosts about sixty researchers and it is a partner of PXL-MAD, a school of art that offers international master’s programmes in Object & Jewellery, Art Sense(s) Lab and Reading Type & Typography.
+The faculty hosts about sixty researchers and is a partner of PXL-MAD, a School of Arts that offers international master’s programmes in Object & Jewellery, Art Sense(s) Lab and Reading Type & Typography.